danimilani/QLIK_Olympics_Data_Model/README.md

 ## 1. Introduction <a name="introduction"></a>

-Data Model built in Qlik App during the course "Creating Your First Qlik Sense App" in Pluralsight.
-I used the Qlik Cloud to elaborate this dataset.
+This project is a Data Model built in Qlik App during the course "Creating Your First Qlik Sense App" in Pluralsight.

+The database used in this project is related to the Olympic Games and it contains data from 1896 (1st year of Olympics) to 2016.
+We also use the countries' names and their GDP data to enhance the database.

+I have used the Qlik Cloud to elaborate this dataset and here i describe the process to import, prepare and visualize the data.
+I also describe an example of data exploration, with a video showing how to filter data in the Dashboard and a few inferences that we can make by analyzing the filtered data in the Dashboards.

 ## 2. Dataset and Importing the Database <a name="item2"></a>